Living in a 5th Wheel Full Time

 Similar to overall cost, a truck and 5th wheel combination tend to be less expensive to repair than a motorhome.
 For RV repairs, it can be very difficult to find a dealer to service your vehicle.
 Truck service, however, can be done at almost any auto shop.

-should someone know before living in a 5th wheel full time?
+11. What should someone know before living in a 5th wheel full time?

 Don't give up!